Prof Ali Wardak

 D. Fellow of the Higher Education Academy, UK (FHEA):

 Official international recognition of commitment to professionalism in teaching and learning in higher education aligned with the UK Professional Standards Higher Education Academy

 Sept.
-1995 – Date: Senior Lecturer/Reader in Criminology and Criminal Justice, University of South Wales (and the former University of Glamorgan), UK
+1995 – Date: Senior Lecturer, Reader and Professor of Criminology and Criminal Justice, University of South Wales (and the former University of Glamorgan), UK

 Sept.
 1992 – Dec.
 1995: Hourly Paid Tutor, University of Edinburgh, UK